sixtytwosecond/Airline_On-Time_Arrivals/README.md

 # Pre-processing
 And these columns are dropped before we train our predictor:
 ```
-DEP_DEL15:          It depends on DEP_DELAY which is already included
+ARR_DEL15:          It depends on ARR_DELAY which is already included
-ARR_DELAY:          It depends on DEP_DEL15 which is the input
+DEP_DELAY:          It is directly related to DEP_DEL15
 YEAR:               We only use the data within the same year
 MONTH:              We only use the data within the same month
 CANCELLED:          It determines if the flight is cancelled